SorellaLabs/brontes/README.md

 ### 3. Normalization

-The tree is then classified, transaction traces are grouped into normalized actions such as:
+The tree is then classified, transaction traces are grouped into normalized actions:

 - NormalizedSwap
 - NormalizedMint